eacaps/bc-citynodes/README.md

 ## bc-citynodes

 This project uses an undirected graph to represent teleportation paths between cities.
-The goal is to be able to answer to following questions:
+The goal is to be able to answer the following questions:
 1. What cities can I reach from city X with a maximum of N jumps?
 2. Can someone get from city X to city Y?
 3. Starting in city X, is it possible to travel in a loop (leave the city on one route and return on another, without traveling along the same route twice)?